How Our School Swim Programs Work:

 2. After you receive your registration confirmation email, please read all of the important instructions on how to finish the registration process.

-3. Print, sign and turn in the WAIVER form, plus your fees, within 72 hours of confirmation or you risk losing your spot.
+3. Print, sign and turn in the WAIVER, plus your Session class fees, within 72 hours of confirmation or you risk losing your spot.

 4. Print or familiarize yourself with the "SWIM LESSON CHECK OFF LIST" before lessons begin.

 5. Pack your child's Swim To You "Swim Bag" with items on the check off list.
 Please write their name on all personal items.
 Don't forget to bring the swim bag to school!

 6. Dress your child in their swim attire on the days of their lessons, with easy to remove top layers (if preferred), to make the changing process faster, so they will not be late to start their lessons!
 For girls, consider a two piece swim suit as they will have to use the restroom at some point before lessons.

 7. Miss Amy will be responsible for the swim students before, during and after each lesson.
 Parents do not need to be in attendance during lessons as Miss Amy will take care of EVERYTHING including:

 * Picking students up from their classrooms

 * Teaching the lessons

 * Rinsing students in the shower and drying them